se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

 how to use
-[Generative Software Engineering](/research/Generative-SE) for creating digital twin architectures [[BDH+20]](#BDH+20), how to derive digital twin cockpits [[DMR+20]](#DMR+20) from models using the [MontiGem](/research/MontiGem) generator, and how to use process prediction within digital twins [[BHK+21]](#BHK+21).
+[Generative Software Engineering](/research/Generative-SE) for creating digital twin architectures [[BDH+20]](#BDH+20), how to generate interfaces between a cyber-physical system and its DT~\cite{KMR+20}, how to derive digital twin cockpits [[DMR+20]](#DMR+20) from models using the [MontiGem](/research/MontiGem) generator, and how to use process prediction within digital twins [[BHK+21]](#BHK+21).